pret/pokefirered/README.md

 Other changes:
  - Faster movement, animations, and text.
 Hold B to use normal walking speed.
  - Start the game with balls, healing items, the Old Rod, 6 Exp Shares, and more.
+ - L button maps to A button.
+In battles, L button auto-fires A and holding R automatically runs away.
  - Gain experience for catching Pokémon.
  - Oak's aides give large sums of money for completing the Pokédex:
    - 500 for 1 unique species.